POSITION: Physical Plant Director, EXEMPT, Full time, 12 months

 - Must possess a valid, Montana driver’s license.

-- Must possess a Low Pressure Boiler license.
+- Must possess or ability to obtain a Low Pressure Boiler license.

 - Master’s degree from an accredited college or university in business or public administration, engineering, facilities management or a related field, or an equivalent level of direct physical plant leadership experience in the higher education setting.